Our life, like any great masterpiece, begins on a clean canvas.

 How simple is it to paint the picture God intended?

 The way I see it is to choose wash, paint, wash, paint, wash.
-For this is not as complicated as we would have it seem, God said to seek His will and not our own, for surely the brush does not know the picture being painted and without washing often the canvas will simple be a smudged, smutty colour of entangled colours.
-Never then will the brush be able to look at a nearly completed picture and see the purpose of it, if it were only that smutty mixture of colours on that perfectly white canvas.
-We may not have control over the picture we paint but we do have control over how it turns out and whether it has any significant value to the Artist in the end.
+For this is not as complicated as we would have it seem, God said to seek His will and not our own, for surely I (the brush) do not know the picture being painted and without washing often the canvas will simple be a smudged, smutty colour of entangled colours.
+If the colours are mixed, how will I be able to look at a nearly completed picture and see the Artist’s intended vision?
+We may not have control over our life (the picture being painted), but we do have control over its value, and if it becomes the masterpiece the Artist intended it to be, for Himself and those who will view it.

 Our fragile souls and the abuse of life.